 A year later in 2014, .b Foundations was developed as an accessible eight-week introduction to mindfulness for school staff and those working in education.

-Most recently, .begin – a live, online eight-week introduction to mindfulness – has been created for those who would otherwise be unable to access traditional eight-week group courses for adults due to school budgets, time, geographical or mobility issues.
+.begin – a live, online eight-week introduction to mindfulness – was created in 2017 for those who would otherwise be unable to access traditional eight-week group courses for adults due to school budgets, time, geographical or mobility issues.

 Our Charitable Aims